 Get the recipe from How Sweet Eats.

-Fresh Mint Granita with Watermelon and Raspberries
+Fresh Mint Granita with Watermelon & Raspberries

-Enjoy this sophisticated pick-me-up of tart raspberries, sweet watermelon, and a hint-of-cool mint leaves with your next meal.
+Enjoy this sophisticated pick-me-up of tart raspberries, sweet watermelon, and a hint of cool mint leaves with your next meal.

 Get the recipe from Gourmande in the Kitchen.